 Make sure you're reconciling the correct account for the correct month:

-- In QuickBooks, go to Bookkeeping and select Reconcile (Take me there).
+- Go to Transactions and select Reconcile (Take me there).

 If you have multiple accounts at the same bank, or more than one account of the same type, make sure you're reconciling the right one.

-If your account is connected to online banking, match and categorize all of your downloaded transactions before you start reconciling.
-You need to categorize everything to get your final correct beginning balance.
+If your account is connected to online banking, match and categorise all of your downloaded transactions before you start reconciling.
+You need to categorise everything to get your final correct beginning balance.

 Step 4: Review any discrepancy reports

-If anyone makes a change that affects your beginning balance, you'll get a message before you start reconciling.
+If anyone has made a change that affects your beginning balance, you'll get a message before you start reconciling.